prasannasPitch/Projects_Self_Driving_Car/Lane_Finding_Basic/README.md

 **Possible Shortcomings**

-1. Since my previous line information is really important, initial position or the start position is expected to be in ideal condition.
+1. Since the previous line information is really important, initial position or the start position is expected to be in ideal condition.
 It means that atleast one edge should be detected when the car is started.
 If both the edges are missing in start position, this algorithm would not be able to handle this.

 2. All the points in the data collected is given equal weightage.
 So for a small change, the line values are affected much and keeps on changing constantly which feels unstable when visualized.